grafana/metrictank/docs/quick-start-docker-cluster.md

 make
 ```

-`make` creates the folder `$GOPATH/src/github.com/grafana/metrictank/build`.
-If you experience a permissions error during `make` it is probably related to this.
-Try either changing ownership (`chown`) or permissions (`chmod`) on the folder to something your current user is able to read and write, then run `make` again.

-You may receive a few build errors at the end relating to QA, ignore them.
-Ensure the binary `$GOPATH/src/github.com/grafana/metrictank/build/metrictank` was built.
+`make` uses/creates the directory `$GOPATH/src/github.com/grafana/metrictank/build`.
+If you tried to spin up the stack prior to building metrictank then docker already created this directory, as root, and it will need to be deleted (then run `make` again).

 ## Bring up the stack